Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 How do you assign an external cache to a hard drive?

-There are two main methods to use an external cache with your hard drive.
+There are two primary methods to use an external cache with your hard drive.
 This can be done with external and internal Hard drives.
 The first method is to use your system’s RAM as a hard drive cache.
 For this, you can use software like ImDisk Toolkit and PrimoCache.

-Another way is to use SSD as a hard drive cache.
+Another way is to use an SSD as a hard drive cache.
 Windows Systems supporting Intel SRT can use the Intel Rapid Storage Technology software.
 In this software, you can assign and configure the SSD as a cache for your hard drive.
 You get the option to choose between the Write-Through and Write-Back methods for caching.

 Conclusion